Intelligence Chairman Raised Virus Alarms Weeks Ago, Secret Recording Shows

 The remarks from U.S. Sen. Richard Burr were more stark than any he had delivered in more public forums.

 On Feb.
-27, when the United States had 15 confirmed cases of COVID-19, President Trump was tamping down fears and suggesting the virus could be seasonal.
+27, when the United States had 15 confirmed cases of COVID-19, President Trump was tamping down fears and suggesting that the virus could be seasonal.

 "It's going to disappear.
-One day, It's like a miracle.
+One day, it's like a miracle.
 It will disappear," the president said then, before adding, "it could get worse before it gets better.
 It could maybe go away.
 We'll see what happens."

 On that same day, Burr attended a luncheon held at a social club called the Capitol Hill Club.
 And he delivered a much more alarming message.